Condom: Major manufacturers

-Economics

-In the United States condoms usually cost less than US$1.00.

 Research

 A spray-on condom made of latex is intended to be easier to apply and more successful in preventing the transmission of diseases.
 As of 2009, the spray-on condom was not going to market because the drying time could not be reduced below two to three minutes.

 The Invisible Condom, developed at Université Laval in Quebec, Canada, is a gel that hardens upon increased temperature after insertion into the vagina or rectum.
 In the lab, it has been shown to effectively block HIV and herpes simplex virus.
 The barrier breaks down and liquefies after several hours.
 As of 2005, the invisible condom is in the clinical trial phase, and has not yet been approved for use.

 Also developed in 2005 is a condom treated with an erectogenic compound.
-The drug-treated condom is intended to help the wearer maintain his erection, which should also help reduce slippage.
+The drug-treated condom is intended to help the wearer maintain an erection, which should also help reduce slippage.
 If approved, the condom would be marketed under the Durex brand.
 As of 2007, it was still in clinical trials.
 In 2009, Ansell Healthcare, the makers of Lifestyle condoms, introduced the X2 condom lubricated with "Excite Gel" which contains the amino acid L-arginine and is intended to improve the strength of the erectile response.

 In March 2013, philanthropist Bill Gates offered US$100,000 grants through his foundation for a condom design that "significantly preserves or enhances pleasure" to encourage more males to adopt the use of condoms for safer sex.
 The grant information stated: "The primary drawback from the male perspective is that condoms decrease pleasure as compared to no condom, creating a trade-off that many men find unacceptable, particularly given that the decisions about use must be made just prior to intercourse.
 Is it possible to develop a product without this stigma, or better, one that is felt to enhance pleasure?"
 In November of the same year, 11 research teams were selected to receive the grant money.